spirit-labs/tektite/docs/index.md

 ## Current Status

 * Tektite is currently in active development and working towards a production-ready 1.0 release later in 2024
-* Tektite is usable and development is very advanced with most features complete.
+* Development is advanced with most features complete.
 * We will be working heavily on automated testing and performance over the next few months to make sure Tektite is rock-solid and fast for the 1.0 release.